 Why Is Data Security Important?

-Data Security Technologies
+Types of Data Security

-Technologies commonly used in data security:
+Here are some technologies commonly used in data security:

 Data Security Standards and Compliance

 Most organizations collect customer data.
 Government agencies oversee the way this information is stored and secured.
 Some organizations must adhere to more than one compliance standard and may be fined millions if they do not comply.
 For instance, an organization that keeps medical and financial records is subject to HIPAA and PCI-DSS.
 Organizations that store data for people in the European Union (EU) are subject to GDPR.